issacto/exam_notes/AWS_ML/readme.md

 * **Amazon CloudWatch**: For system and application-level metrics.
 SageMaker monitoring metrics are available at a 1-minute frequency.
 CloudWatch keeps statistics for 15 months, but the console limits searches to metrics updated in the last 2 weeks.
 * **AWS CloudTrail**: Logs user activities and API calls made in Amazon SageMaker.
 Provides a record of actions taken by a user, role, or an AWS service.
 Keeps records for 90 days.

+"Use Transfer Learning by removing the output layer of the image classification model, reinitialize the weights of the last hidden layer, and retrain the model."